Make Space for a Magic Mail Center

 Older children might enjoy reading Same Sun Here by Silas House and Neela Vaswani.
 This extraordinary story, told entirely in letters between arecent immigrant from India and a Kentucky coal miner's son, helps readers understand empathy across wide gaps in experience.
 Plus it makes a powerful case for the potential impact of snail mail correspondence.

 Take it Further

-- Create a “mail journal” with notes, photos of drawingsyour child was particularly proud of, and other mementos about the mail you send, as well as any return mail you might receive.
+Create a “mail journal” to store your correspondence.
+Add photos of drawings your child was particularly proud of, a short entry about your letter writing experience, and as well as any return mail you might receive.

 Browse our other projects to provide comfort for folks who may need a smile.